asyncapi/website/content/docs/getting-started/servers.md

 ## Conclusion

-Now we know where to connect to start receiving "hello {name}" messages.
+Now we know where to connect to start publishing "hello {name}" messages.

 On the next chapter, you'll learn how to add security requirements to a server.